Tackling Today’s

 • DETERMINE messaging or policy changes that may serve to increase interest in local community colleges.

-• To meet these objectives, SIR conducted several studies from 2019 through 2022 (i.e., ALICE population students in 2019, Black students in 2021, and Latinx students in 2022), using the following approach that blended qualitative and quantitative methodologies.
+To meet these objectives, S.I.R. conducted several studies (i.e., ALICE population students, Black students, and Latinx students), using the following approach that blended qualitative and quantitative methodologies.

 We conducted online surveys among past, current, and prospective Black, Latinx, Native American, and ALICE population students throughout Virginia to quantify barriers, desires, expectations, and perceptions.
 With quantitative findings in hand, we then conducted Virtual Communities (online focus groups) to explore participant experiences in more depth.